 It’s capped at 34p per kilowatt hour for electricity, and 10.3p per kilowatt hour for gas.
 The standing charge for electricity is 46.4p a day and it is 28.5p for gas.
 This is on average and it varies by region.

-However, in Jeremy Hunt’s autumn statement on 17th November, he announced that the Energy Price Guarantee will be extended for another 12 months from April 2023, but will increase to £3,000 per year for a typical household.
+However, in Jeremy Hunt’s spring statement on 15th March 2023, he announced that the Energy Price Guarantee will be extended for another three months until July 2023, by which time the price of energy should have dropped sufficiently for it to become redundant.

-It was also announced that next year people on means-tested benefits will get another cost of living payment of £900.
+Back in November 2022, it was announced that people on means-tested benefits will get another cost of living payment of £900.
 In addition, people on disability benefits will get an extra £150 payment and pensioners will get another £300 payment.

 Furthermore, benefits and pensions will rise with inflation by 10.1%, which will cost £11 billion a year.